redhat-cop/cloud.vmware_ops/roles/provision_vcenter/README.md

 - **provision_vcenter_auth_validate_certs**:
   - bool, If true then certificates will be validated when connecting to the esxi or vcenter for auth.
 Optional.

-### Deployment Mode
+### Replication Options

-- **provision_vcenter_mode**:
-  - str, The deployment mode for vCenter.
-Define as an empty string to have the role print supported options.
-Default is vcsa_on_esxi

 - **provision_vcenter_replication_partner_hostname**:
   - str, The hostname of the already existing replication partner for sso.
-Required if replication is part of the deployment mode selected
+If set, replication will be configured during setup

+### Existing vCenter Target Options

-- **provision_vcenter_datacenter_name**:
+- **provision_vcenter_vc_target_datacenter**:
-  - str, The datacenter name you want to deploy into.
-It should be the full path/name.
-Required if deploying onto an existing vCenter instance
+  - str, The datacenter you want to deploy the appliance into.
+Only required when deploying into an existing vCenter server.

-- **provision_vcenter_esxi_target_path**:
+- **provision_vcenter_vc_target_esxi_path**:
-  - str, The path or name to the esxi server that you want to deploy the application on.
-Required if deploying onto an existing vCenter instance
+  - str, The path/name of the ESXi server you want to deploy the appliance into.
+Only required when deploying into an existing vCenter server.

 ### Install Source
 - **provision_vcenter_iso_path**:
   - str, The local path to the vCenter ISO.
-Required if `provision_vcenter_import_from_datastore` is not set.
+Required.

 - **provision_vcenter_iso_mount_point**:
   - str, The local path that should be used as a mount point for the vCenter ISO.
 It will be created if it doesn't exist.
 Default is `/mnt/vcenter_iso`

-### vCenter VM
+### VCSA VM
 - **provision_vcenter_vm_name**:
   - str, The name for the vcenter vm, as seen in the web gui.
 Required.